-The Natural History Museum (NHM) in South Kensington, London, is housed in a building which was designed by Alfred Waterhouse, and opened to the public in 1881.
-The foundations of the NHM were the collections of the Ulster doctor Sir Hans Sloane (1660-1753) which included animal, human and plant specimens purchased by the British Government.
-In the 1850s it was recognised that the collections needed re-housing, and that is how they came to South Kensington.
-The NHM now houses over 70 million natural history specimens, and is a centre of research which specialises in systematics and identification.
-As well as their scientific importance, many of the specimens also have great historical value, having been collected by Joseph Banks, Alfred Russell Wallace and Charles Darwin.
+The Natural History Museum's (NHM) history began with Sir Hans Sloane, a London physician and a very wealthy individual, who assembled the largest-ever collection of natural history specimens, coins, medals, books, manuscripts, and artfacts by an individual in Europe (Stearn 1998).
+After his death in 1753, Sloane's collection was bequeathed to King George II for the nation.
+This collection formed the basis of the British Museum which was originally located at Montagu House on the site of the current British Museum in Bloomsbury.
+In the 1850s, it was recognised that the building was too small to house the ever-expanding collections, so the natural history collections were moved to a purpose-built museum in South Kensington, which was opened in 1881.
+The NHM now contains over 70 million natural history specimens, and is a centre of research which specialises in systematics and identification.
+As well as their scientific importance, many of the specimens also have great historical value, having been collected by, amonst others, Joseph Banks, Alfred Russell Wallace, and Charles Darwin.